kingdomlevel/kingdomlevel.github.io/index.markdown

 + i used to do a radio show w/ my buddy [louwheeez][louise] called [Feka][feka]
   + here is a [nice photo of us][feka photo] playing records in the Subcity studio
   + an especially cool episode was [this exclusive thing][central heating] by the Prince Of Caps Lock WANDA GROUP
-+ i helped establish and occasionally produce the [El Rancho][el rancho radio] radio show on subcity.
++ i helped establish and occasionally produced the [El Rancho][el rancho radio] radio show on subcity.